-COVID-19 tracker: Severe cases hit record high in Tokyo
+COVID-19 tracker: Severe coronavirus cases hit record in Tokyo

-Tokyo reported 2,612 new cases of COVID-19 on Tuesday, with the number of patients in severe condition hitting a record high as a surge in new infections shows no sign of slowing.
+Tokyo reported 2,612 new cases of COVID-19 on Tuesday, with the number patients in severe condition hitting a record high as a surge in new infections shows no sign of slowing.

 The capital’s tally comes after 12,073 new cases were reported across the nation on Monday, exceeding 10,000 for the seventh straight day.